 Methylene blue is not officially approved for the prevention or treatment of cancer.

-However, its ability to enhance mitochondrial function, (which goes wrong in cancer), has led to studies with cancer and it does seem to have the potential to disrupt the energy systems of cancer cells and cause apoptosis (cell death).
-In the laboratory it increased the effectiveness of carboplatin with ovarian cancer cells.
-It also seems to be a photosenitiser and helped Photodynamic Therapy (PDT) achieve improved results with colorectal cancer and melanoma (8).
+However, its ability to cross cell membranes easily, target cancer cells, enhance mitochondrial function, (which goes wrong in cancer), and inhibit tumour growth has led to studies with cancer and it does seem to have the potential to disrupt the energy systems of cancer cells and cause apoptosis (cell death).
+The research on strokes (8) showed that Methylene blue could enhance p53, a protein often found to be low in cancer patients. p53 is a tumour suppressor protein, and Guardian of the Mitochondrial Genome.
+It needs to be at high levels to protect against cancer.

 Side effects of Methylene Blue